aarong/feedme-client/DEV.md

 - `disconnect([err])`

-  Informs the library that the transport state is now `disconnected`.
-This event must only be emitted when the transport state was previously `connecting` or `connected`.
+  Informs the library that the transport state changed from `connecting` or `connected` to `disconnected`.

-  If the disconnect resulted from a library call to `transport.disconnect()` with no error argument then the transport must not pass an error object the event listeners.
+  If the disconnect resulted from a library call to `transport.disconnect()` with no error argument then the transport must not pass an error argument to the event listeners.
 The transport must not pass `null`, `undefined`, `false`, or any other value in place of the error object.

-  If the event resulted from a library call to `transport.disconnect(err)` including an `err` argument, then `err` must be passed to the listeners.
+  If the event resulted from a library call to `transport.disconnect(err)` including an `err` argument, then `err` must be passed to the event listeners.

   If the event resulted from a connection failure internal to the transport, either during the initial connection attempt or subsequently, then an error of